logseq/docs/pages/Filename format.md

   id:: 634fae2e-edab-42e0-8385-59df3fc3da0e
 	- You may find the `Filename format` setting since Logseq `0.8.9`
 		- ![image.png](../assets/image_1666165908432_0.png)
-	- This setting configures how a page is stored to a file
+	- This setting configures how a page **in the current graph** is stored to a file
 		- Only upgrade to the latest format is available unless [[Developer mode]] is enabled (downgrade is not encouraged).
 	- To change the config, click the `Edit` button and follow the instructions in the pop-up `Filename format` panel to convert your files.
 		- #+BEGIN_WARNING